 Nine minutes that changed the world

 It's more than just a famous piece of music.
 It stands at the beginning of the world we still live in.
-It's a guide, in sound, to the political, social, moral and geopolitical changes that ended the nineteenth and created the twentieth century.
+It's a guide, in sound, to the political, social, moral and geopolitical changes that ended the 19th century and created the 20th century.
 And it remains an existential and culturally shape-shifting work of art that offers us clues into who we are today.

 In May of 1889, the Universal Exposition opened in Paris.
 It was a celebration of everything modern, industrial, progressive.
 And it was symbolized by the structure built for the Exhibition, a steel tower built for the Exhibition's entrance, designed by Gustave Eiffel.

-The Prelude wrapped all of these traditions together, and added the things that only music can express -- longing, spacious beauty and the hint of worlds just beyond conscious reach.
+The Prelude wrapped all of these traditions together, and added the things that only music can express — longing, spacious beauty and the hint of worlds just beyond conscious reach.

-**This episode was produced by Greg Kelly.
+**This episode was produced by Robert Harris and Ivars Taurins, with help from Greg Kelly.